roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Use a node pool to create a node with a custom NVIDIA driver version.md

 # Use a node pool to create a node with a custom NVIDIA driver version

-By default, Container Service for Kubernetes \(ACK\) are installed with the NVIDIA driver of version 418.87.01.
+By default, Container Service for Kubernetes \(ACK\) is installed with the NVIDIA driver of version 418.87.01.
 If your CUDA Toolkit requires a higher version of the NVIDIA driver, you must specify a custom NVIDIA driver version.
 This topic describes how to use a node pool to create a node with a custom NVIDIA driver version.

 ## Benefits